Symptom

 Domain Example

-- Each record is stored in a domain– user, item, instructor, scheduled offering
+- Each record is stored in a domain– user, item, instructor, class

 - Domain stores one or more types of records